1 877 TRY DEAN

-Apply using Dean's free online application or the Universal College Application.
+Apply using Dean's free online application.
+Dean College is also a member of The Common College Application.
 Be sure the name you provide is the same as in your passport.

 Our application form includes a brief optional personal statement (essay) but you are welcome to submit it as a separate document.
 You may write on any topic to demonstrate what you think and how clearly you express yourself.

 Please send us an official copy of your secondary school transcript (in English) showing the courses and grades/marks you received for the most recent 3 to 4 years of schooling.
 If you have any national examination results, certificates, or diplomas, please send us official copies (in English) as well.

 If English is not your first language, please arrange to take either the TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System) test and send us your results.
 (See our International Student FOCUS Program for score information.)
 The TOEFL destination code for Dean College is 3352.
 The submission of SAT or ACT standardized test scores is optional at Dean.
 If you believe that your test results are a good reflection of your potential for success, you are welcome to submit them.
 Dean’s College Board (SAT) code is 3352.
 Our ACT code 1816.

 learn more about you.
 If you are submitting a recommendation a letter from your college counselor or from a teacher who has taught you in an academic subject, such as English, mathematics, science, or social studies is most helpful.
 You may submit additional letters of recommendation if you wish.
 In order to expedite the immigration process for an I-20 Form and F-1 student visa, we also require international applicants to submit:

-Please send us a copy of you passport photo ID page so we can confirm the spelling of your name and your date of birth.
+Please send us a copy of your passport photo ID page so we can confirm the spelling of your name and your date of birth.